 Max Mousseau Award in Municipal Law (2007)

-Advocates' Society, Canadian Defence Lawyers' Association, Law Society of Upper Canada and Ontario Bar Association
+Advocates' Society, Canadian Defence Lawyers, Law Society of Upper Canada and Ontario Bar Association

 Let your hair down in Movember

 Movember is in full swing at Schultz Frost LLP, with the “men of” showing some serious dirt on their upper lip.

 Like the Movember Foundation, we believe in taking action!
 Facial hair is in full growth mode and fundraising is in full swing with team members at Schultz Frost LLP participating in individual and team sites.

 For the final donation drive, staff bid to "shave a stache" on December 1.
 Needless to say (see video below) it was great finale to a successful drive.

 The Movember Foundation is a global charity committed to men living happier, healthier, longer lives.
 Since 2003, millions have joined the men’s health movement, raising $677 million and funding over 1,000 programs focusing on prostate cancer, testicular cancer, poor mental health and physical inactivity.